 - If you have an allergy to any type of nuts or seeds, talk with your doctor.

 - If you have high blood sugar (diabetes), talk with your doctor.
 This medicine may raise blood sugar.

 - Be sure to have regular breast exams and gynecology check-ups.
 Your doctor will tell you how often to have these.
 You will also need to do breast self-exams as your doctor has told you.
 Talk with your doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take progesterone injection.

 - Blood clots have happened with progesterone injection.
+These clots have included heart attack, stroke, and clots in the leg, lung, or eye.
+Sometimes blood clots can be deadly.
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.

 - Talk with your doctor if you will need to be still for long periods of time like long trips, bedrest after surgery, or illness.
 Not moving for long periods may raise your chance of blood clots.